IanWold/ianwold.github.io/Site/now.md

 **Enjoying** [IndieWeb](https://indieweb.org/)-ifying my website.
 Creating this "now" page is related to that.

-**Researching/Considering** distributed systems architectures.
+**Researching** distributed systems architectures.
 Distributed systems are hard.

+**Considering** The classic design patterns.
+SOLID, ACID, and the like.
+Are they still important?
+To what degree?
+Could we break them up and come out with something new?
+This is my book club topic in April.
+If you've got any thoughts on this, you should [contact me](https://ian.wold.guru/connect.html), and if you want to see what I come up with then you should [subscribe to my book club](https://buttondown.email/ianwold)!

 **Practicing** my skills in pool and billiards.
 [Snooker](https://en.wikipedia.org/wiki/Snooker) is my favorite sport, and while I don't have easy access to a table in Minneapolis, I can practice other cue sports.